Composure and discipline the key: Thomas

 “I thought the players really held their composure, they stuck to the game plan towards the back end of that game and some game breakers like Atelaite Buna, who has been a revelation this year and was outstanding.”

-The Fijian Drua Women will take on the Waratahs in the Super W final on Sunday at 4pm in Sydney.
+The Fijian Drua Women will take on the Waratahs in the Super W final on Sunday at 4pm in Brisbane.

 You can watch the match live on FBC Sports.